gitlocalize/docs/getting_started.md

 # Getting Started

-Integrating with your repository to GitLocalize should take only a few minutes!
+Integrating your repository with GitLocalize only takes a few minutes!

 ## Signing up to GitLocalize

-First of all, go to [gitlocalize.com](https://gitlocalize.com) and sign up with your GitHub account.
+First, go to [gitlocalize.com](https://gitlocalize.com) and sign up with your GitHub account.

 ![GitLocalize](assets/img/getting_started/gitlocalize.png)

-Click "Sign up" button on the right top or "Sign up with GitHub" on the left.
-And authorize your account with our OAuth app.
+Click either the "Sign up" button at the top right or the "Get started with GitHub" button on the left.
+Next, you will be prompted to authorize your account with our OAuth app.

 ## Add Repository

-Once you sign up to GitLocalize, click `Add repository` button from your page.
+Once you sign up, click the `Add repository` button from your page.

 ![Profile](assets/img/getting_started/profile.png)